ecentinela/smusher/README.markdown

     -q, --quiet                      no output
     -c, --convert-gifs               convert the given gif file or all .gif`s in the given folder -p, --pretend                    no changes are made
+    -r, --recursive                  execute the action on all subdirectories

 Protection